-8549 HONORS COMPUTER PROGRAMMING II: WEB DEVELOPMENT
+8549 HONORS COMPUTER PROGRAMMING II: Web Development

 Students will learn the dynamics of the Web environment while pursuing an in-depth study of both Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
 Web based protocols such as FTP, TCP/IP, and HTTP will be addressed.
 Students will create a website with tag text elements, special characters, lines, graphics, hypertext links, and graphical tables.
+Return to course offering page: 12

-8598 INTRO TO VISUAL TECHNOLOGY

-Semester Credit 1/2 Year 9-10
+8598 INTRO TO VISUAL TECHNOLOGY Semester Credit 1⁄2 Year 9-10

 In IVT you can learn the basic art and design skills it takes to go into the field of Computer Graphics and Visual Communications.
 In this introductory class, you can create and print images that focus on each of the Elements of Art and Principles of Design, all on a computer running state of the art software.
 Introduction to Visual Technology is a class designed for technically-minded students who wish to develop the skills needed in today's visual driven world.
 Students also study art history and aesthetics to further develop their understanding and appreciation of visual media.
+Return to course offering page: 9, 10

-INTERACTIVE MEDIA I COLLEGE TECH PREP Credit 2
+INTERACTIVE MEDIA I COLLEGE TECH PREP

-Grade: 11 Est. Fee \$35

-This is a four course program.
+Credit 2 Grade: 11 Est. Fee \$35 Year This is a four course program.
 Students take two courses junior year and two courses senior year.
 Over two years in interactive media students will study design techniques, creating and editing digital images, web design, and video and sound.